29 Sights in Göttingen, Germany (with Map and Images)

 Show sight on map

-The old town hall in Göttingen was built in several construction phases from 1270 and was the seat of the council and the administration of the city of Göttingen until 1978.
-It is on the west side of the market square in the middle of the old town.
+The Old Town Hall in Göttingen was built in several construction phases from 1270 onwards and was the seat of the council and administration of the city of Göttingen until 1978.
+It stands on the west side of the market square in the middle of the old town.
 Today it serves representative purposes, for events and exhibitions.

 Wikipedia: Altes Rathaus (Göttingen) (DE)